anisirouleau/writingexercise/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 <!-- overview -->

-This page provides a real world example of how to configure Redis using a ConfigMap and builds upon the [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/) task.
+This page provides a real-world example of using a ConfigMap to configure Redis, building upon the concepts in our [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/) task.